Ritz-Carlton | Charlotte, NC

 The Soul of the South Uptown tour takes you to restaurants and introduces you to chefs with a passion for their own Southern heritage.
 You’ll learn how they source the freshest ingredients and what farm-to-table means to them.
 Along the way you’ll sip and savor, definitely learning about Charlotte and sampling great cuisine that will draw you back, without a doubt.

-WOW Factor: Choose from Bars & Bites in the historic South End, or perhaps Dives to Dining Plaza Midwood, where your fried pickles will be accompanied by adult beverages, art and architecture.
-Local Flavors of Historic NoDa (North Davidson arts district), and a new tour covering uptown Charlotte.
+WOW Factor: Choose from Unwind & Dine in the historic South End, or perhaps Dishes and Delights of Dilworth, where you can immerse yourself in Charlotte’s first streetcar neighborhood with its variety of culinary entrepreneurs.
+What about trying Local Flavors of Historic NoDa (North Davidson arts district), and new tours covering other Charlotte locations.
 In other words, she’s got your personal taste preferences covered.

 Hint: It is a walking tour, so dress accordingly.
 Start the tour hungry – you won’t end that way.
 Expect to learn about Charlotte’s vibrant food culture and its fascinating history.
 Explore different areas and neighborhoods to find what fits your soul.
 (Thinking of moving to Charlotte?
 No better way to learn the city.
 Take all their tours while you’re deciding where to live.)